An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 Due to the tentative economy throughout the European Union, jobs in Paris are harder to acquire for expats unless you have qualifications in specialist areas.
 In January of 2017, the unemployment rate for France was back up to around 10% after hitting a low of around 9%.

-A contributing factor to the recent decline however, is that new regulations means companies have to pay higher taxes.
+A contributing factor to the recent decline, however, is that new regulations mean companies have to pay higher taxes.
 This resulted in a high number of redundancies.
 Furthermore, the French economy has been stagnant as of late, making it harder to find work in Paris or any other French city.
 Not enough new jobs are being created.

 The simple answer is anyone can work in Paris, provided you have the proper visa and permit.
-Citizens of EU, EEA countries and Switzerland don’t need any a work permits to secure jobs in Paris.
-Another way to work without a permit is to come to Paris with a family member who has a specific permit for skilled labour.
+Citizens of EU countries, EEA countries, and Switzerland don’t need a French work permit to secure jobs in Paris.
+Another way to work without a permit is to come to Paris with a family member who has a specific permit for skilled labor.

 Anyone coming from any other country will need a visa or some kind of work permit to work legally in Paris.
 Getting a job is often the first step to getting a work visa in Paris.
 The company will typically complete part of the visa process for you.
-But first you have to prove you are a better candidate than the French or EU/EEA candidates.
+But first, you have to prove you are a better candidate than the French or EU/EEA candidates.
 French companies invest a fair amount of time and money to secure work visas for foreign employees, and they are well aware of this, so they have to believe it will be worth it.
-Click here for more detailed information about how to get a work visa in Paris.

 French speakers have the best chance of finding work in Paris, as the choices become much more limited if your language skills are not that great.
 Even for jobs where you will use your mother tongue, a proficient level of French is needed in order to communicate with managers and other work colleagues.
 If you aren’t confident in your French, think about English teaching as a job while you take French classes.